 So what happened to God's promise?
 Would it be fulfilled?
 Yes, Micah is saying in verse three!
-"Therefore will he give them up, until the time that she which travaileth hath brought forth: then the remnant of his brethren shall return unto the children of Israel."
+"Therefore he shall give them up until the time when she who is in labour has brought forth; then the rest of his kindred shall return to the people of Israel."
 For a long time it might look like God has given up on his promises and given up on his people.
 But not so.
-Eventually, a woman will give birth to a son, in little Bethlehem, and this child born there will indeed be the great Messiah promised from of old.
+Eventually, a woman will give birth to a son, in little Bethlehem, and this child will indeed be the great Messiah promised from of old.
 God never forgets his promises; he fulfils them.

 And what would this ruler from Bethlehem do?
-Micah tells us in verse four: "And he shall stand and feed in the strength of the Lord, in the majesty of the name of the Lord his God; and they shall abide: for now shall he be great unto the ends of the earth.
-And this man shall be the peace."
+Micah tells us in verse four: "And he shall stand and feed his flock in the strength of the Lord, in the majesty of the name of the Lord his God.
+And they shall live secure, for now he shall be great to the ends of the earth; and he shall be the one of peace."